-A Stanford Doerr School of Sustainability initiative
+A Stanford University initiative

 Global Sustainability Challenge